Parent Coordination in Utah: What a PC Does and When to Use One Dustin February 24, 2026

 When parents disagree about activities, counseling, tutoring, or medical choices, a PC may help the parents work through the disagreement using a defined process that is consistent with the parenting plan and the child’s needs.

-The video below replaces the prior “Everything You Need To Know” video and gives another practical overview of what a parenting coordinator is and how the process works in high-conflict custody situations.
+This video gives a practical overview of what a parenting coordinator is and how the process works in high-conflict custody situations.

 If parent coordination is being considered because your case is becoming motion-heavy, it can help to understand how evidence and procedure fit into family cases.
-See our Utah discovery, evidence, and motions practice guide.
+See Gibb Law’s Utah discovery, evidence, and motions practice guide.

 Courts generally focus on patterns, not one-off frustrations.
 In parent coordinator Utah discussions, the question is usually whether the conflict is persistent, whether it is harming the child’s stability, and whether a structured neutral process would reduce repeated disputes.

-Workability issuesParents cannot communicate without escalation, cannot agree on basic logisticsRefusing reasonable structure while requesting court intervention
+Workability issuesParents cannot communicate without escalation and cannot agree on basic logistics.Refusing reasonable structure while requesting court intervention.

-The Instagram reel below highlights how parenting coordination creates structure and helps keep the focus on the children instead of repeated conflict.
+This reel fits here because it highlights how parenting coordination creates structure and helps keep the focus on the children instead of repeated conflict.

 If child support or alimony disputes are happening at the same time, those pressures can increase conflict and schedule fights.
-For that context, see our Utah alimony and child support guide.
+For that context, see Gibb Law’s Utah alimony and child support guide.

 Common Pitfalls to Avoid